Sonampasi/AndroidFlickster/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [ ] Apply swipeRefreshLayout for populating popular movies in the listview.

 ## Video Walkthrough